Chamberlain Group: UX/UI Design Internship

 Usability Testing

-We received mixed reviews, some people said that they can see the screen clearly, while people who are on the shorter side said they could not read the texts very well, especially the description texts for "view directory" and "guest access" on the home page.
-But the general conclusion is: we need to make the texts bigger.
+We received mixed reviews, with many people said they could not read the description texts for "view directory" and "guest access" on the home page.
+But the general conclusion is: the texts are still too small.

 Hi-fidelity Intercom Designs